HOME - SOIL - PESTS - WATERING - VEGGIES

-Over time I have added more and more organic material to the soil and eventually the veggie beds will become the right consistency.
+Over time I have added more and more organic material to the soil and eventually the veggie beds would have become the right consistency.
+As it turned out we had to move after about 18 months so the first garden was abandoned.

 The garden beds shown on this page were nothing more than beach sand when I started.